sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 In _EditListingPricingPanel_, we need to edit the _onSubmit_ function to save the new public data field called **cleaningFee**.
-Because we are using _FieldCurrencyInput_ component in this example as the input of choice, the _cleaningFee_ variable will be Money object when we get that from the submitted _values_.
-Money object can't be used directly as public data so we need to create a JSON object with keys **amount** and **currency** and use it in the underlying API call.
+Because we are using _FieldCurrencyInput_ component in this example as the input of choice, the _cleaningFee_ variable will be a Money object when we get it from the submitted _values_.
+Money object can't be used directly as public data, so we need to create a JSON object with keys **amount** and **currency**, and use it in the underlying API call.

 <info>

-**Note:** _price_ attribute is one of the listing's default attributes, so it's passed to Marketplace API directly, unlike the new public data _cleaningFee_, which needs to be under the _publicData_ key.
+The _price_ attribute is one of the listing's default attributes, so it's passed to Marketplace API directly.
+The new public data attribute _cleaningFee_, on the other hand, needs to be under the _publicData_ key.

 </info>